Castellana Caves: Legends

-The entrance of the Grave, that is to say the deep chasm, had always struck terror into the people going along the nearby country street, above all at twilight.
-It could have happened that the superstitious wayfarers saw, together with the bats flying out of the cave chasm to eat insects in the fields of the area, strange vapours that they thought were the souls of the suicides who had thrown themselves down the Grave, and were trying to go to heaven in vain but Satan was holding them down because suicides are a sin and you will go to hell.
+The entrance of the Grave, that is to say the deep chasm, had struck terror into the people going along the nearby country street, above all at twilight.
+It could have happened that the superstitious wayfarers saw, together with the bats flying out of the cave chasm to eat insects in the fields of the area, strange vapours that they thought were the souls of the suicides who had thrown themselves down the Grave, and were trying to go to heaven in vain but Satan was holding them down because suicides are a sin leading to hell.

 Vincenzo Longo (1737–1825), humanist and expert on law from Castellana, probably was the first man who descended in the Grave together with a big group of young people.
-The memories of the courageous achievement, enriched by new several details, was preserved by its witnesses and then it was handed down to posterity.
-In the 19th century the Chorographical-Universal Dictionary of Italy vouched for the truth of the achievement: A little more than a mile far from Castellana there is a natural sight, a chasm called the Grave by common people.
+In the 19th century, the Chorographical-Universal Dictionary of Italy vouched for the truth of the achievement: A little more than a mile far from Castellana there is a natural sight, a chasm called the Grave by common people.
 Its entrance is an hole about 180 spans in circumference and about 300 spans in depth.
 In the previous century some brave inhabitants of Castellana descend into the Grave early in the morning.
 They used ropes and hawsers and went along dark corridors for several miles.
 After 24 hours, while their relatives and friends were very worrying about the long wait, they came back to surface.

 Speleological museum "Franco Anelli"

-The speleological museum of the Caves of Castellana, "Franco Anelli", was inaugurated on 23 January 2000, on the occasion of the 62nd anniversary of the discovery of the caves.
-It is dedicated to Professor Franco Anelli (1899–1977), born in Lodi, who was speleologist, discover, populariser as well as passionate director of the Caves of Castellana.
+The speleological museum of the Caves of Castellana, "Franco Anelli", was inaugurated on 23 January 2000, on the 62nd anniversary of the discovery of the caves.
+It is dedicated to Professor Franco Anelli (1899–1977), born in Lodi, who was speleologist, discover, populariser as well as director of the Caves of Castellana.
 The museum is managed by Gruppo Puglia Grotte, the speleological association of Castellana founded in 1971, on behalf of Grotte di Castellana Company.
 According to Anelli the visit at the Speleological Museum would have been an "easy delightful excursion over the pages of a fascinating book, the book of the caves: few orderly chapters to provide a commentary for a ponderous volume, that of the Science of caves".
 This is the aim of the museum.
 The museum is located in the a building planned in 1952 by the architect Pietro Favia (1895–1972).
-It allow the tourist to delve into science and speleology and also represent a reference point for the speleological research in Apulia.
-It houses the Centre of Speleological Documentation of the Apulian Speleological Federation "Franco Orofino" that includes a speleological library, a newspaper and periodical library and an archive of photographs.
+It allows the tourist to delve into science and speleology and represents a reference point for the speleological research in Apulia.
+It houses the Centre of Speleological Documentation of the Apulian Speleological Federation "Franco Orofino" that includes a speleological library, a newspaper, periodical library and an archive of photographs.